keb/keb.now.sh/content/backlog.md

 ## Completed

 ### Mega Man X2
-  * **3/5** - A good follow-up to influential Mega Man X, albeit, as formulaic as you'd expect from a Mega Man game.
+  * **3/5** - A good follow-up to the influential Mega Man X, albeit, as formulaic as you'd expect from a Mega Man game.
 What makes X2 more interesting than the original is the addition of the mid-air dash ability, which dramatically changes X's mobility and thus the pace and approach for every boss fight.
 Highly recommended.

 ### Shatter
   * **4/5** - A modern re-interpretation of Breakout/Arkanoid-type games.
 It's very, very fun.